 - National Geographic Little Kids First Big Book of Who by Jill Esbaum

 Ready to Explore the Topic of Cultural Awareness & Global Love More As a Family?

-This month’s theme is C U L T U R A L A W A R E N E S S. If you are interested in delving deeper into this topic with your family, we would love to have you join us in The Intentional Book Club.
+This theme is CULTURAL AWARENESS.
+If you are interested in delving deeper into this topic with your family, we would love to have you join us in The Intentional Book Club as a premium member.
 In the club, we focus on inviting our children into the discovery and exploration of these larger topics through the strategic use of children’s books and activities.
-Every month members receive a theme bundle that includes:
+Our focus theme bundles include: